Drugmaker Teva fuelled opioid addiction in New York, jury finds

-NEW YORK (REUTERS) - Teva Pharmaceutical Industries fuelled opioid addiction in New York state, a jury found on Thursday (Dec 30), a setback for a company still facing thousands of other opioid-related lawsuits around the United States.
+NEW YORK • Teva Pharmaceutical Industries fuelled opioid addiction in New York state, a jury has found, a setback for a company still facing thousands of other opioid-related lawsuits around the United States.

-The verdict, which followed a nearly six-month New York state court trial in a case brought by the state and two of its counties, does not include damages, which will be determined later.
-The jury deliberated more than eight days before reaching a verdict.
+Following a trial of nearly six months in a case brought by the state and two of its counties, the jury deliberated more than eight days before reaching a verdict, which does not include damages that will be determined later.

-Teva shares, which had been trading higher, fell more than 7 percentage points in New York following the decision.
-In afternoon trading, they were down 40 cents (S$0.54), or 4.7 per cent, at US$8.03.
+Teva shares, which had been trading higher, fell 6.1 per cent in New York on Thursday, after the court verdict.

-Jayne Conroy and Hunter Shkolnik, who represent Suffolk and Nassau counties respectively, also hailed it as a "massive victory".
+Ms Jayne Conroy and Mr Hunter Shkolnik, who represent Suffolk and Nassau counties respectively, hailed it as a "massive victory".

-In a statement, the company said: "Teva Pharmaceuticals strongly disagrees with today's outcome and will prepare for a swift appeal as well as continue to pursue a mistrial".
+In a statement, the Israel-based company said: "Teva Pharmaceuticals strongly disagrees with today's outcome and will prepare for a swift appeal as well as continue to pursue a mistrial."

 It said the state and counties presented "no evidence of medically unnecessary prescriptions, suspicious or diverted orders".

-They focused on Actiq and Fentora, cancer pain drugs made by Cephalon Inc, a company Teva bought in 2011, as well as generic opioids sold by Teva.
+They focused on Actiq and Fentora, cancer pain drugs made by Cephalon, a company Teva bought in 2011, as well as generic opioids sold by Teva.

 The New York lawsuit is one of more than 3,300 filed by state, local and Native American tribal governments across the country.